 21 – Romanians also expect you to pay for giving you a ride.
 You can, of course say “nu am bani” (I don’t have money) before hopping in, but you can get a frustrated driver to shout “INCHIDE USA” (CLOSE THE DOOR!) at your sorry moneyless face. (true story)

 22 – My favorite mean of transportation though was by inter-regio train.
 They are cheap, comfortable, on time and often not crowded.
+Read all about trains in Romania here.

 23 – However, you can end up inside a 12 hours train trip from Suceava to Mures back from New Year’s holiday.
 Then you will know what “crowded” really means. (true story)